Manage your profile and individual viewing options.

 - Manage Apps

-- Profile Settings
+- Profile picture

 Click Manage Apps and select API Tokens to add and revoke API tokens required by developers to communicate with the Meisterplan REST API.
 To learn more, see the Manage API Tokens article.

 If you select App Access, you will see a list of all apps that you have granted access to Meisterplan, for example Zapier.

 Here you can add, change or remove your profile picture.
 When you are logged in to Meisterplan, it will be displayed to the right of the header bar.
 If you have not added a profile picture, your initials will be displayed.

 In the Details section, you can view your username, email address for your user account, first and last name, and locale that defines the language and format settings in Meisterplan.

 Your username and email address can be changed under Manage > Users if you have the Manage Users and User Groups right.